5 Important Auto Industry Trends (2022-2024)

 This could allow drivers to retain their jobs, but avoid the injuries and deaths that result from exhaustion.

-The number of autonomous trucks on the road is expected to increase from roughly 150 in last year to over 2000 by the end of 2021.
+The number of autonomous trucks on the road was expected to increase from roughly 150 in 2020 to over 2000 in 2021.

 One of the most promising companies in the autonomous trucking ecosystem is TuSimple.

-Searches for “TuSimple” have risen by 4400% over the last five years.
+Searches for “TuSimple” over the last five years.

 The company has raised $648 million since its founding in 2015, including from some large transportation companies such as Union Pacific and Goodyear.

 In addition, TuSimple has partnered with Navistar and UPS to test its software under supervised driving conditions.